darrensimmx/ip/docs/README.md

 ```

 ## Mark task as undone (unmark)
-Here you can unmark a task that was previously completed
+Here, you can unmark a task that was previously completed

 Example: `unmark <task_number>`
 ```